directus-labs/guest-authoring/directus-remix/index.md

 ## Introduction

-[Remix](https://remix.run/) is a React.js framework that  helps you deliver websites that are fast, slick, and have resilient user experience.
-In this tutorial, you will learn how to build a website using Directus as a headless CMS.
+[Remix](https://remix.run/) is a React.js framework that provides many conveniences useful when building websites.
+In this tutorial, you will learn how to build a website using Directus as a Headless CMS.
 You will store, retrieve, and use global metadata such as the site title, create new pages dynamically based on Directus items, and build a blog.

 ## Before You Start